DenizParlak/Zeus/README.md

 # Zeus
-AWS Auditing &amp; Hardening Tool v1.0
+AWS Auditing &amp; Hardening Tool

 Zeus is a powerful tool for AWS EC2 / S3 best hardening practices.
 It checks security settings according to the profiles the user creates and changes them to recommended settings based on the CIS AWS Benchmark source at request of the user.

-Currently, it only includes the Logging mechanism (v1.0).
+Currently, it only includes the Logging mechanism.

 - Ensure CloudTrail is enabled in all regions
 - Ensure CloudTrail log file validation is enabled